 BPA power also meant cleaner power.
 At the time of the purchase agreement in 2010, more than 60% of PSE’s power was generated by non-renewable, carbon emitting coal or natural gas plants.
 Publicly owned, full service BPA customers have access to power that is primarily (80% or more) generated by hydroelectric dams on the Columbia River.
 Hydropower is local, renewable, and carbon-free.
 To balance its supply of power throughout the year, the BPA also purchases around ten percent of its power from the nuclear reactor at the Columbia Generating Station in the Tri-Cities.
 Other small amounts of power comes from either wind, solar, gas, coal, or other generating facilities.
 (Learn more here).

-In 2019, the PUD is beginning work to expand its operations and customer service facility.
-The remodeled and modernized office will reopen in 2021, bringing together all employees and the board of commissioners in one location for the first time since entering the power business.
+In 2019, the PUD began work to expand its 310 Four Corners Road operations and customer service facility.
+The remodeled and modernized office reopened following the pandemic and brings together the entire customer service and billing team in one location.

 Power Authority Related Documents